dfsp-spirit/NeuroFormats.jl/README.md

 The NeuroFormats package provides an API for reading structural neuroimaging data files in Julia.
 The focus is on surface-based data, as produced by [FreeSurfer](https://freesurfer.net).
 The aim of the package is to allow scientists to access their neuroimaging data in Julia so they can use the language's power to implement custom data analysis pipelines.

-Note that some functions for reading neuroimaging data files are available from [JuliaNeuroscience](https://github.com/JuliaNeuroscience), e.g., [NIFTI volume](https://github.com/JuliaNeuroscience/NIfTI.jl) and [GIFTI mesh](https://github.com/JuliaNeuroscience/GIFTI.jl) support.
-This package does not duplicate these functionalities.

-This package is not under heavy development anymore, but that does not mean that it is unmaintained.
-I consider it pretty feature-complete, and the file formats do not change.
-If you feel this package is missing an important format, please open an issue.
+Note that this package also provides its own support for reading and writing structural brain volumes in [NIfTI-1 format](https://nifti.nimh.nih.gov/), see below.
+This allows a seamless conversion to and from the FreeSurfer MGH/MGZ formats, and both the s-form and the q-form of the NIfTI header are fully supported.
+For related formats that are not covered by this package, e.g., GIFTI meshes, other packages from [JuliaNeuroscience](https://github.com/JuliaNeuroscience) are available.

 ## Features